top of page

 Pet Diagnostic Services

-At Central Valley Animal Hospital, we have state-of-the-art diagnostic technology that can help us identify underlying conditions in your pet.
-Our hospital offers complete laboratory testing with results while you wait, radiographic imaging, and electrocardiograms.
+At Central Valley Animal Hospital, we are equipped with state-of-the-art diagnostic technology that can help us identify underlying conditions in your pet.

 Digital Radiology

-X-rays are the most common imaging tool we use to examine your dog or cat’s organs and their cardiopulmonary, gastrointestinal, reproductive, and urinary systems.
-This is a non-invasive procedure that allows the veterinarian to get a better look at the conditions affecting your pet.
+X-rays are the most common imaging tool to examine your dog or cat’s organs and their cardiopulmonary, gastrointestinal, reproductive, and urinary systems.
+This non-invasive procedure allows the veterinarian to better examine the conditions affecting your pet.

-There are a number of benefits to using digital x-rays over film x-rays.
-Digital x-rays have a higher image quality compared to traditional x-rays, making it much easier to view and interpret.
+There are several benefits to using digital X-rays over film X-rays.
+Digital X-rays have a higher image quality than traditional X-rays, making them much easier to view and interpret.
 These images are instantly available to the veterinarian, which means less time away from your pet and a faster, more accurate diagnosis.
-There is also lessened exposure to radiation with digital radiology thanks to computer - and it’s more environmentally friendly!
+Digital radiology also lessens exposure to radiation thanks to computers, and it’s more environmentally friendly!

 When digital radiology is used: